Aliases for OAZ1 Gene

 OAZ1 (Ornithine Decarboxylase Antizyme 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include enzyme inhibitor activity and ornithine decarboxylase inhibitor activity.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include enzyme inhibitor activity and ornithine decarboxylase inhibitor activity.
 An important paralog of this gene is OAZ2.

 UniProtKB/Swiss-Prot for OAZ1 Gene